Policy

 Status of Labor Accidents

-Occupational accident frequency rate*2
+Occupational accident frequency rate*1

 Safety and Technology Education Center

-In 2012, we opened the Safety and Technology Education Center at the Nagoya Factory with the aim of improving safety education and production technology.
 At this facility, participants can learn principles and theories by using devices that allow them to experience the danger of labor accidents and that simulate production site equipment.
-In addition, we are improving safety education by introducing videos of past accidents and virtual reality.
-A total of more than 3,400 employees and subcontractor employees have been trained to date.
+We are also working to improve our educational materials by creating videos of past accidents and disasters that have occurred at our company, as well as introducing a VR program.

 Safety / Technology Education